postatum/aml2html/README.md

 ```

 Configuration files will be searched relative to the working directory of the node interpreter.

+## Custom templates

+The documentation generator accepts as optional argument a directory where a new set of templates for the documentation
+must be provided.

+This is the list of supported templates:

+ - index.mustache: Index page template
+ - dialect.mustache: Template for a single dialect
+ - node.mustache: Template for a single node in a dialect

+ Please, inspect the default to inspect the variables available in each template.

 ## Viewing generated HTML
 Open the directory specified as `--outdir` option value and open any `.html` file in a browser.